 Here’s a few more; Flagstaff is allowed unless posted, basically just like Phoenix (codepublishing.com/az/flagstaff/ 9-05-001-0007 ).
 Prescott, the city of Prescott, is banned.
 Conversely, in Prescott Valley, it is allowed unless posted, see here for references to both PV and city of Prescott ordinances.

-In Tucson, it is generally banned unless a sign allows it, see 5-2 of Tucson code. (curiously, I cannot find a definition of ‘bicycle’ in their city code — i guess that means the state’s definition applies).
+In Tuscon, it is generally banned unless a sign allows it, see 5-2 of Tuscon code. (curiously, I cannot find a definition of ‘bicycle’ in their city code — i guess that means the state’s definition applies).

-Scottsdale doesn’t seem to have any special or particular rules about sidewalk riding; 17-83 says the chief of police (which is odd, typically codes like this say the city engineer or somesuch) may erect no riding signs on any sidewalk.
+Scottsdale doesn’t seem to have any special or particular rules about sidewalk riding; 17-83 says the chief of police (which is odd, typically codes like this say the city engineer or somesuch) may erect no riding signs on any sidewalk; unsure if there are any anywhere.

 There is no Arizona state law regulating sidewalk cycling, but cities can and do have their own set of restrictions and requirement.
 Furthermore, the case of Maxwell v.
 Gossett reaches the somewhat surprising conclusion that cyclists riding in crosswalks (i.e. the continuation of riding on the sidewalk) have much the same right-of-way as pedestrians.